Boycott United Airlines? Doctor Video Showing Violent Removal Of Asian Passenger Sparks Anger

 — Sai Vote (@VotingSai) April 10, 2017

 Although those calling for a boycott on Twitter are expressing concern over the way the overbooking policy was handled, they are the most shocked about the way the doctor was treated.
-Gizmodo reports that United Airlines apologized for overbooking the flight, but did not apologize for assaulting the doctor.
-According to USA Today, United Airlines CEO Oscar Munoz tweeted this lackluster apology
+Gizmodo reports that United Airlines apologized for overbooking the flight but did not apologize for assaulting the doctor.

+According to USA Today, United Airlines CEO Oscar Munoz tweeted what many feel is a lackluster apology.

 “This is an upsetting event to all of us here at United.
 I apologize for having to re-accommodate these customers.
 Our team is moving with a sense of urgency to work with the authorities and conduct our own detailed review of what happened.
 We are also reaching out to this passenger to talk directly to him and further address and resolve this situation.”